Get exclusive insights about Engineering at Monzo!

 Record keeping

-Record keeping involves keeping track of all your important information, such as deadlines, meetings, and project details.
-This helps you to stay organised and on top of everything that’s going on.
-It can also help you to save time by having all the information you need in one place.
+Record keeping relates to all your important information, such as deadlines, meetings and project details.
+By keeping records, you’ll stay on top of everything that’s going on.
+It also means you save time by having all the information you need in one place.
+So, when you need to double-check something, you know where to find that information.

 • Organisation